sumodx/luks_usb_with_fallback/README.md

     ```bash
     sudo nano /etc/crypttab
     ```
-3. Update the line for your root device to match this format exactly:
+3. Update the line for your root device to match this format exactly.
+The actual values should be what you put on your system in the steps above for root partition UUID, label, key file path:

     ```text
     dm_crypt-0 UUID=<YOUR-UUID> /dev/disk/by-label/test:/kiwi_key.bin:30 luks,keyscript=/lib/cryptsetup/scripts/passdev-failover,noauto,initramfs